EIvimeyCook/TADA/README.md

 <!-- badges: end -->

 ## Description
-This is an example repository for the TADA!
-Simple guidelines to improve analytical code sharing for transparency and reproducibility manuscript.
+This is an example repository for "TADA!
+Simple guidelines to improve analytical code sharing for transparency and reproducibility" manuscript.
 Note this is example data.

 ## Instructions
 The only code file is the Caterpillar.Rmd which has all the code needed to run.
 Data is in the caterpillar_data folder (data.csv).